AIDA'S TOILET BOAT

 I shiver.
 I'm a witch.
 For me, it's like visiting Dachau.

 Hey, there's someone else I know--a tallish, skinny young woman with short brown hair.
 She's cute--but what's her name, where did we meet?
 As I struggle to recall, she trips and falls into a device that shrinks her down to about an inch tall!
 She falls into its bowl--it's a whirlpool generator, like a giant toilet bowl, and she's in the pool.
 Luckily she spots a foot-long toy speedboat and swims to it and climbs in, shivering.
 But the boat has a trick hull--lets water slowly in, with baffles, into ballast areas so you don't realize it till the boat's nearly doomed.
 Like a practical joker's dribble-glass!
 But here the joke is deadly: the boat's her last hope, and it's going down the drain!
+I jump in to save her.
+I don't shrink, so it's easy to toss her ashore--to me, she's no more than a wet mouse.
+I worry about sharks or monsters coming up from the depths, given what this museum is.
+But no toilet monsters bite me, and I get out shivering but unharmed.
+As she dries off, she grows toward normal size.

 And then she trips and falls in again!
 I fish her out again, annoyed.
 What's with her, is she suicidal?
 She's tiny, but that shouldn't make her a lemming!